 In the next second, Helena reached out a hand from my shadow and flung me off my feet.
 I landed hard, face pressed into the gravel path.
 Over my head came a large white scythe-like blade.
 The magic would have cut me in half if Helena hadn’t reacted.

 My forehead was bleeding.
-It ran down into my left eye, and I pressed my shirt sleeve up to wipe it away.
-Hold the cut and hoped it stopped bleeding fast.
+It ran down into my left eye, and I pressed my shirt sleeve to wipe it away.
+Holding the cut I hoped it stopped bleeding fast.

 As I stood up, two figures in black uniforms stepped into the yard, one on each side.
 They looked my age.
 I saw the crest on their chest, a familiar red circle cut in half by a white line.
 Westred?
 What the hell?